tnibert/Panzer-Deathmatch-3D/README.txt

 From Linux console, run ./build.sh.
 You will need to modify the $GODOT variable in the script to reference your Godot binary.

 Credits:
-Copyright Tim Nibert @ Iron Lotus Studios, released MIT license Sounds from freesound.org
+Copyright Tim Nibert, Iron Lotus Studios, released Mozilla Public License 2.0 Sounds from freesound.org

 http://www.ironlotuscomputer.com.au